JaKooLit/Hyprland-Dots/README.md

 - Keyboard shortcuts or customized Keybinds are broken! - Just copy over your previous Keybinds.conf from the hypr-backup in ~/.config/

 ### 🙋 QUESTIONS ?!?! ⁉️
+- FAQ!
+Yes you can use these dotfiles to other distro!
+Just ensure to install proper packages first!
+If it makes you feel better, I use same config on my Gentoo and NixOS :)
-- Some quick Hints!
-Click the Hint!
+- QUICK HINT!
+Click the HINT!
 Waybar module (note only available in default layout).
 Can be launched by Keybind SUPER H
 - More question?
 Maybe answered already in Help File!
 SUPER SHIFT H to launch it!
 - If you still have, kindly join my discord for faster communication.
 See invite link below.
 If not, open an issue on github

 ### 🙏 Special request
 - If you have improvements on the dotfiles or configuration, feel free to submit a PR for improvement.
 I always welcome improvements as I am also just learning just like you guys!